New Plymouth Express: Motive power

 The WMR typically operated the New Plymouth Express with its premier locomotives: Nos.
-16 and 17 hauled the train over the hilly section between Wellington and Paekakariki, sometimes banked by No. 3 "Jumbo".
-From Paekakariki to Longburn, Nos.
-19 and 20 took the train across the plains of the Kapiti Coast and Horowhenua.
+16 and 17 hauled the train over the hilly section between Wellington and Paekākāriki, sometimes banked by No. 3 "Jumbo".
+From Paekākāriki to Longburn, Nos.
+19 and 20 took the train across the plains of the Kāpiti Coast and Horowhenua.
 After the WMR was acquired by NZR, Nos.
 19 and 20, now classified as UD class, worked the train through to Marton for a few years before being replaced by A class locomotives.

 Tank locomotives were the primary motive power on the Marton - New Plymouth Line for many years.
 These included E, M, WA, WB, WD, WF, and WW classes at various times between 1886 and 1925, plus BB class tender locomotives.
 1925 saw AB class tender engines used throughout, and in the late 1930s the K and KA classes were phased in, followed by the JA class after WWII.
 The final regular steam-hauled Express was hauled by JA 1289.